 Stains are a fact of life.
-My clothes, the kids clothes, hubby’s clothes.
+My clothes, the kids’ clothes, hubby’s clothes.
 Mystery stains frequently show up on anything and everything.

-I’ve slowly changed my laundry room supplies to natural products like laundry salts, homemade bleach alternative, and Thieves laundry soap.
 But one of the first DIY recipes I ever tried was homemade stain remover.

 I am ALL ABOUT some cheap easy cleaning.